What is it?

 Types of goals:

-- Increase Conversions: Increase conversions while trying to keep the cost/conversion reasonable but may result in increased cost/conversion.
+Increase Conversions: Increase conversions while trying to keep the cost/conversion reasonable but this may result in increased cost/conversion.

 The aggressiveness setting allows you to provide a range within which the bid adjustments will be recommended.
 By default, this is set to "low".